Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Background

 \subsection{Concentration of Measure Phenomenon}

-Let $\Sigma\subseteq \mathcal{X}$ be a Borel set \footnote{Borel sets are sets that can be constructed from open or closed sets through countable union, countable intersection, and relative complement}.
+To describe this phenomenon, let $\Sigma\subseteq \mathcal{X}$ be a Borel set \footnote{Borel sets are sets that can be constructed from open or closed sets through countable union, countable intersection, and relative complement}.
 The concentration function, defined as

-has a smaller value when more points are aggregated in the $\epsilon$-expansion of a sufficiently large $\Sigma$, for a fixed $\epsilon$.
+has a smaller value when more points are aggregated in the $\epsilon$-expansion of a sufficiently large \bww{set} $\Sigma$, for a fixed $\epsilon$.
 Informally, a space $\mathcal{X}$ exhibits a concentration of measure if $\alpha(\epsilon)$ decays very fast as $\epsilon$ grows, and we shall refer to it as a concentrated space.
 This is true for a simple example -- the standard Gaussian distribution $(\mathbb{R},\ell^2, \mathcal{N}(0,1))$.
 Looking at the Borel set $\Sigma=(-\infty,0)$ whose probability measure is $1/2$, the cumulative density outside its $\epsilon$-expansion, namely $\mathbb{R}\setminus\Sigma_\epsilon=(\epsilon,+\infty)$, decreases at least as fast as $\exp(-\epsilon^2/2)$ by the tail bound \cite{vershynin_four_2017}.
 One can invoke isoperimetric inequality \cite{borell_brunn-minkowski_1975} to show that this clustering occurs around any Borel set with measure at least $1/2$ and applies to any canonical $m$-dimensional Gaussian measure in the Euclidean space (see Appendix~\ref{append:proof_major_thm}).
 More formally, a family of $N$-dimensional spaces with corresponding concentration functions $\alpha_N(\cdot)$ is called a ($k_1$, $k_2$)-normal L\'evy family if $\alpha_{N}(\epsilon)\leq k_1 \exp(- k_2^2 \epsilon^2 N)$, where $k_1$ and $k_2$ are particular constants.
 Consequently, the measure is more concentrated for a higher dimension.
 Two notable normal L\'evy families are $\mathbb{SU}(N)$ and $\mathbb{SO}(N)$, both of which are equipped with the Hilbert-Schmidt norm $L^2$ and the Haar probability measure $\nu$ \cite{gromov_topological_1983,giordano_extremely_2007}.
 An implication of this phenomenon is that when points $x$ are drawn from a highly concentrated space, for any function $f$ varying not rapidly, we have $f(x)\approx\langle f\rangle$ with high probability.
 L\'evy's Lemma \cite{ledoux_concentration_2001,vitali_d_milman_gideon_schechtman_asymptotic_2002} constitutes a specific example of this.